Artinian algebras and Jordan type: Constructions, examples, and commuting Jordan types.

 \begin{ack} We appreciate conversations with Shujian Chen and Ivan Martino.
-We thank Oana Veliche for conversations and help with {\sc Macaulay} 2.
+We thank Oana Veliche for conversations and help with \textsc{Macaulay2}.
 The first author appreciates conversations with participants of the informal work group on Jordan Type at Institute Mittag Leffler in July, 2017 \cite{DIKS}.
 A subsequent remark of Yong-Su Shin that there was no published reference available in the Lefschetz-related commutative algebra literature about Jordan types was a spark for this work.
 Discussion during his visit to Northeastern University in January 2018 led to \S\ref{tensorprodsec} about the literature on modular tensor products.
 We thank Rodrigo Gondim for permission to use several examples.
-We appreciate comments and answers to our questions by Larry Smith, Junzo Watanabe and Alexandra Seceleanu.
-We thank Lorenzo Robbiano, Gordana Todorov, and Shijie Zhu and Jerzy Weyman for their comments.
-The second author was partially supported by CIMA -- Centro de Investiga\c{c}\~{a}o em Matem\'{a}tica e Aplica\c{c}\~{o}es, Universidade de \'{E}vora, project PEst-OE/MAT/UI0117/2014 (Funda\c{c}\~{a}o para a Ci\^{e}ncia e Tecnologia).
-Part of this work was done while the second author was visiting KU~Leuven, he wishes to thank Wim Veys and the Mathematics Department for their hospitality.
+We appreciate comments and answers to our questions by Larry Smith, Junzo Watanabe, Alexandra Seceleanu and Steven L. Kleiman.
+We thank Lorenzo Robbiano, Gordana Todorov, Shijie Zhu and Jerzy Weyman for their comments.
+We thank the referee for comments, in particular the referee suggestions led to Proposition~\ref{Wiebelem}.
+The second author was partially supported by CIMA -- Centro de Investiga\c{c}\~{a}o em Matem\'{a}tica e Aplica\c{c}\~{o}es, Universidade de \'{E}vora, project UID/MAT/04674/2019 (Funda\c{c}\~{a}o para a Ci\^{e}ncia e Tecnologia).
+Part of this work was done while the second author was visiting KU~Leuven, he wishes to thank Wim Veys and the Mathematics Department for their hospitality. \end{ack} 0.4cm